Teaching Assistant Professor

 I am Teaching Assistant Professor in the Department of Philosophy at the University of North Carolina at Chapel Hill.
 I also serve as the Director of Outreach in Philosophy and at the Parr Center for Ethics, Carolina’s focal point for inquiry into and discussion of ethical questions.

 I am also a lecturer on the Social Foundations of Education for the Mid-Career Doctoral Program in Educational Leadership at the University of Pennsylvania.

 My research centers on Ancient Greek & Roman philosophy.
 I also have research and teaching interests in democratic theory, ethics, logic, and philosophy of education.
 In recent years I have been working to assess the impact of pre-college philosophy programming on students, and in particular on the cultivation of intellectual and civic virtues.

 I am committed to creating opportunities for folks across the lifespan to engage in philosophical and ethical reflection, especially in ways that bring younger and older folks into dialogue.

-I am a PhD candidate in philosophy at the University of Pennsylvania.
-Prior to my doctoral studies, I received a B.A. in Philosophy and Humanities from Villanova University (2014) and completed the post-baccalaureate program in Classical Studies at the University of Pennsylvania (2015).
-I was also a visiting student in Classical Philosophy at Blackfriars Hall, University of Oxford (2013).
+I received my PhD in Philosophy from the University of Pennsylvania in May 2020.
+Prior to my doctoral studies, I received a BA in Philosophy and Humanities from Villanova University (2014) and completed the post-baccalaureate program in Classical Studies at the University of Pennsylvania (2015).
+I was also a visiting student in Philosophy at Blackfriars Hall, University of Oxford (2013).